-Our IOs have faced and will continue to face staffing challenges including overtime pay, increased payroll attributable to employees who are compensated for their time to receive vaccines, and staffing shortages for a variety of reasons that are attributable to the COVID-19 pandemic.
+We and our IOs currently face and will continue to face staffing challenges including overtime pay, increased payroll attributable to employees who are compensated for their time to receive vaccines, and staffing shortages for a variety of reasons that are attributable to the COVID-19 pandemic.
 In early 2021, many counties in California and Washington enacted ordinances mandating "hazard pay" for grocery workers.
-While most of those ordinances have applied to large companies with more than 300 employees and have not applied to smaller businesses operated by a single employer (such as an Independent Operator), these ordinances do create staffing issues as many competitors are subject to those ordinances.
-In addition, federal and state governments have enacted legislation, such as the American Rescue Plan Act of 2021 and California's Senate Bill No. 95 to provide additional company paid benefits for employees and former employees impacted by the COVID-19 pandemic.
+While most of those ordinances have applied to large companies with more than 300 employees and have not applied to smaller businesses operated by a single employer (such as an Independent Operator), these ordinances do create staffing issues as many competitors are subject to those ordinances and accordingly may offer more competitive compensation.
+While most of the hazard pay ordinances have expired, if there is another COVID surge, counties may try to implement new ordinances.
+In addition, federal and state governments have enacted legislation to provide additional company paid benefits for employees and former employees impacted by the COVID-19 pandemic.
 Also, in the event that a Company employee, an IO, or IO employee tests positive for COVID-19, we may have to temporarily close a store, office or distribution center for cleaning and/or quarantine one or more employees which could negatively impact our financial results.
 We have incurred, and expect to continue to incur, cleaning and safety costs, supplies, and higher personnel expenses.

 In addition, since the start of the pandemic certain inventory items have at times been, and may in the future again be, in short supply.
+Recently, COVID-19-related supply chain disruptions have caused logistical challenges for us and many other businesses in the retail industry, causing delay in product delivery to our distribution centers, stores and customers.
+These logistical challenges have also caused increased costs to deliver goods to our stores resulting from increased fuel costs, increased carrier rates and driver wages as a result of driver shortages, a decrease in transportation capacity, and slowdowns.
 Additionally, certain fixture upgrades and new refrigeration units now have longer lead times.
 All of these factors could impact the ability of stores to operate normal hours of operation or have sufficient inventory at all times which may disrupt our business and negatively impact our financial results.
 Further, planned construction and opening of new stores have been and may continue to be negatively impacted due to increased time periods to get materials such as steel, obtain permits and licenses and set up utilities.
 Finally, we have incurred, and expect to continue to incur, additional expenses as a result of certain increased costs related to our IOs.
 For example, we are paying a portion of the costs of personal protective equipment ("PPE") and cleaning supplies for our IOs as well as reducing interest rates on outstanding IO notes.
 We cannot reasonably estimate the length or severity of this pandemic, but it could have a material adverse impact on our consolidated financial position, consolidated results of operations, and consolidated cash flows in fiscal 2021.
-See "Item 1A.
-Risk Factors-Major health epidemics, such as the outbreak caused by COVID-19, and other outbreaks could disrupt and adversely affect our operations, financial condition and business" in our 2020 Annual Report on Form 10-K for additional information.
+See "Risk Factors-Major health epidemics, such as the outbreak caused by COVID-19 and its variants, and other outbreaks could continue to disrupt and adversely affect our operations, financial condition and business" in Part II of this Report for additional information.